QuaSi-Software/Documentation/docs/resie_fundamentals.md

 #### Outside-in approach

-The general approach for determining the order is best described as an outside-in order, where "outside" refers to the network boundaries and "inner" refers to components whose operation depends on information from systems on the outside.
+The general approach for determining the order is best described as an outside-in order, where "outside" refers to the system boundaries and "inner" refers to components whose operation depends on information from systems on the outside.
 The information travels from the outer to the inner components, in each step providing depending components with the required details for calculating operation.
 Let us consider an energy net with five components, as illustrated in the following simplified diagram:

 ![Illustration of outside-in algorithm, initial state](fig/outside_in_algorithm_part_1.png)